- 1 What’s Considered Cheating In A Relationship?

 Being cheated on results not only in shock but also a feeling of physical sickness as the individual questions why this has happened to them.
 Occasionally, when the initial signs of cheating take place and the spouse is caught, they will accuse their partner of doing something wrong in the relationship.

-A common accusation that’s thrown about is a lack of satisfaction, that the spouse has not been satisfying the cheater and has forced them to stray.
+A common accusation that’s thrown by a cheating husband is a lack of satisfaction.
+That the spouse has not been satisfying the cheater and has forced them to stray.
 Counsellor Kiran states that:

 “you have to convince the woman that she is not to blame for what has happened.
 If there has been a breakdown in communication this does not mean that the blame falls on you.”